-- conduct interviews with an open mind and be prepared to persist in the questioning - keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - ensure that any papers produced during the investigation are kept securely pending any appeal - be mindful of the timescales to respond - prepare a comprehensive report for the Headteacher /Principal, LC Chair or Complaints Panel that sets out the facts, identifies solutions and recommends courses of action to resolve problems.
+- conduct interviews with an open mind and be prepared to persist in the questioning - keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - ensure that any papers produced during the investigation are kept securely pending any appeal - · be mindful of the timescales to respond - prepare a comprehensive report for the Headteacher, Chair or Complaints Panel that sets out the facts, identifies solutions and recommends courses of action to resolve problems.

-The Head of School and Executive Head, LC Chair or complaints panel will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.
+The Headteacher/Chair or complaints panel will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.